LucasPereiraMiranda/nodejs-streams/README.md

 This project has been developed with the primary objective of studying and exploring the principles of Node.js streams in general.

+# Streams

+Streams in Node.js provide a reliable framework for managing data asynchronously, offering controlled and incremental reading and writing.
+Operating on data in manageable chunks, these small, asynchronous pieces optimize efficiency.
+Additionally, streams incorporate methods like pipe, simplifying the seamless transfer of data between different streams.
+This architecture enhances the reliability and performance of data processing operations in applications.

 ## License